celestiaorg/docs/developers/submit-data.md

 specify the nonce manually.
 If this is not done, the new transactions will not be able to be submitted until the first transaction is reaped from the mempool (i.e. included in a block), or dropped due to timing out.

-By default, nodes will drop a transaction if it does not get included in 10 blocks (roughly 2.5 minutes).
+By default, nodes will drop a transaction if it does not get included in 5 blocks (roughly 1 minute).
 At this point, the user must resubmit their transaction if they want it to eventually be included.

 As of v1.0.0 of the application (celestia-app), users are unable to replace an existing transaction with a different one with higher fees.
-They must instead wait 10 blocks from the original submitted time and then resubmit the transaction.
+They must instead wait 5 blocks from the original submitted time and then resubmit the transaction.
 Again, community members have already suggested solutions and a willingness to accept changes to fix this issue.